-Our research has shown that large work areas with a good range of angle adjustments are key factors to look out for, so we have made sure that all our top picks meet those needs.
-We have also included options for those looking for extra storage areas as well as height-adjustable tables.
-Additionally, while some users already have their favorite accessories ready to pair with their new purchase, we have also provided an option that boasts everything needed in a single package (stool included) for those who are just getting started.
+Our research has shown that large work areas with a good range of angle adjustments are key factors to look out for and all our top picks meet those needs.
+We also included options with extra storage areas as well as height-adjustable tables.
+Additionally, while some users already have their favorite accessories ready to pair with their new purchase, we provided a model that boasts everything needed in a single package (stool included) for those who are just getting started.

 Finally, we took care to ensure that all our recommendations are made from quality materials to provide a safe and sturdy working environment.

 Continue reading below to find the answers to some of the most commonly asked questions about drafting tables.